Chandhni7021/Zexa-AI/README.md

 4. 🎤 Speak or type your command when prompted!

+Make sure you have provided your API Key

 Problems Zexa AI Solves

 ❌ Manual opening of apps and typing commands repeatedly